 REAL TIME PRICING SUPPLEMENTAL TARIFF

-This Real-Time Pricing (RTP) Supplemental Tariff provides an financial inducement for an eligible customer to modify loads relative to an agreed upon baseline in response to a day ahead incentive value tied to the Department of Water Resources/California Electricity Resource Scheduler (DWR/CERS) energy procurement functions.
+This Real-Time Pricing (RTP) Supplemental Tariff provides an financial inducement for an eligible customer to modify loads relative to an agreed upon baseline in response to a day ahead incentive value tied to the Department of Water Resources/California Electricity Resource Scheduler (DWR/CERS) energy procurement and Independent System Operator (ISO) functions.
 This is a voluntary, supplement to the base tariff and participation in this supplement makes no change to the base tariff.
-The effective date for this tariff supplement is July 1, 2001.
-The supplemental tariff takes effect when an Agreement for RTP Supplemental Tariff is signed by the customer and the Company.
+The effective date for this tariff supplement is August 7, 2001.
+The supplemental tariff takes effect when an Agreement for RTP Supplemental Tariff is signed by the customer and the Company according to the timelines described in Section 4A.

 1. ELIGIBILITY: